raphaelscholle/documentation/docs/rock5/configuration/devicetree.md

         [ ] Enable spidev on SPI0-M1 over CS0
         [ ] Enable spidev on SPI0-M2 over CS0
         [ ] Enable spidev on SPI4-M2 over CS0
+        [ ] Set OTG port to Host modeq
+        [ ] Set OTG port to Peripheral mode
         <Ok>                   <Cancel>
 ```
+**Note: Supported options are subject to change.**
 Select the overlays you want to load with the space bar,
 ```
 [*] Enable Radxa Camera 4K
 ```
-Overlay with a "*" indicates that it is enabled.
+Overlay with a `*` indicates that it is enabled.
 It would work after reboot.

 ## How to use an overylay written by yourself